riyadhalnur/LM35_library_for_Arduino/README.md

 ## Planned Updates
 These are ideas that I'm currently working on implementing in future updates.
 I don't know how successful I will be in completing them but I will be activiely developing it in this repo.
 So if anyone wants to help out, you are most welcome.
-* Processing sketch to plot temperature readings in real-time
+* Processing sketch to plot temperature readings in real-time or over a period
 * Add interaction to plot
 * Store temperature data in MySQL database
 * Use database records to draw jQuery based plots on webpage